 How to use Splunk software for this use case

-You can run many searches with Splunk software on command line strings.
-Depending on what information you have available, you might find it useful to do some or all of the following:
+You can run many searches with Splunk software to detect this activity.
+Depending on what information you have available, you might find it useful to search for some or all of the following: